syntasso/instruqt-kubecon/07-deploy-your-website/assignment.md

 ✍🏾 Creating a deployment in the reconcile loop
 ==============

-To use the newly available `createDeployment` function, you need to:

-1. Call the method from on the `WebReconciler` object
-1. Provide both the context (`ctx`) and triggering resource (`customResource`) as parameters
-1. Catch and then handle the error return value

-The below snippet does all of these things and can be added directly under the log line in your reconcile loop:
+This `newDeployment` function can be called using the following snippet.
+You should place this snippet directly below the log line you edited in the last challenge:
 ```
   // Attempt to create the deployment and return error if it fails
   err = r.Client.Create(ctx, newDeployment(customResource.Name, customResource.Namespace, customResource.Spec.ImageTag))